 Where the design community meets.

-Stockholm UI/UX Designer @ Äventyret Joined almost 2 years ago
+Stockholm UI/UX Designer @ Äventyret Joined about 2 years ago

 Nice and thorough article!
 Still, is this a good practice?
 I'm curious as to where the applications of this is useful?
 It's mostly these slick agency websites that use it for cases, usually to my annoyance.
 I prefer to have control over my scroll.

 I like the concept!
 My expectation when adding for example something in "Read" was that it would automatically search and fetch metadata, showing author, cover etc. Kind of disappointed that it didn't!
 If not, I might as well use Reminders.
 If that was there, I would use it!
 I would also enjoy the feature of choosing what type of curation I'm looking at..
 For books, maybe New York Times Bestsellers etc. Right now I'm not really sure how and why these items are there.